LokeshOtti29/Personal-Expense-Tracker/README.md

 ## Personal Expense Tracker
-A full-stack personal expense tracker web application built with ReactJS (frontend), NodeJS + Express (backend), and SQLite (database).
+A full-stack personal expense tracker web application built with ReactJS (frontend), NodeJS + Express (backend), and MySql (database).
 It allows users to register, log in, add, edit, delete, and view expenses with category-wise analytics.

 ## Features
 - User authentication with JSON-based credential storage